 1900 Cho-Cho San and her passionate and tragic love illuminate David Belasco's adaptation of John Luther Long's story, Madame Butterfly.
 It is oddly paired on a double bill at The Duke of York's Theatre in London, with a comedy by Jerome K. Jerome, Miss Hobbs.
-Giacomo Puccini will later use the Belasco play as the basis for his opera.
+Giacomo Puccini later uses the Belasco play as the basis for his opera.

-1997 When a doctor really doesn't feel like himself it could turn chilling -- or into a musical.
-Opening tonight is Jekyll & Hyde, with book and lyrics by Leslie Bricusse and music by Frank Wildhorn.
+1997 When a doctor really doesn't feel like himself it could turn chilling—or into a musical.
+Jekyll & Hyde opens on Broadway, with book and lyrics by Leslie Bricusse and music by Frank Wildhorn.
 Robert Cuccioli stars with Linda Eder and Christiane Noll.
-This adaptation of the novella of Robert Louis Stevenson, "The Strange Case of Dr. Jekyll and Mr. Hyde," will run for 1,543 performances at the Plymouth Theatre on Broadway.
+The adaptation of the Robert Louis Stevenson novella The Strange Case of Dr. Jekyll and Mr. Hyde runs 1,543 performances at the Plymouth Theatre on Broadway.

-2011 The People in the Picture, the original musical that stars Donna Murphy as an American grandmother grandmother trying to keep alive her days in Polish Yiddish theatre through her granddaughter, opens on Broadway at Studio 54.
+2011 The People in the Picture, the original musical that stars Donna Murphy as an American grandmother trying to keep alive her days in Polish Yiddish theatre through her granddaughter, opens on Broadway at Studio 54.
 Presented by Roundabout Theatre Company, the musical has libretto and lyrics by Iris Rainer Dart, and music by Mike Stoller and Artie Butler.